Toggling a Genetic Switch Using Reinforcement Learning: Abstract

 \section{Abstract}

 In this paper, we consider the problem of optimal exogenous control of gene regulatory networks.
-Our approach consists in adapting and further developing an established reinforcement learning algorithm called the fitted Q iteration.
+Our approach consists in adapting an established reinforcement learning algorithm called the fitted Q iteration.
 This algorithm infers the control law directly from the measurements of the system's response to external control inputs without the use of a mathematical model of the system.
 The measurement data set can either be collected from wet-lab experiments or artificially created by computer simulations of dynamical models of the system.
 The algorithm is applicable to a wide range of biological systems due to its ability to deal with nonlinear and stochastic system dynamics.
 To illustrate the application of the algorithm to a gene regulatory network, the regulation of the toggle switch system is considered.
 The control objective of this problem is to drive the concentrations of two specific proteins to a target region in the state space.
-In our companion paper, we take a closer look at the reference tracking problem from the reinforcement learning point of view and consider the generalised repressilator as an example.